leveragedish/leveragedish_garden/content/booklist.md

 An up to date list of books I’ve read and want to read.

+## Want to read
+If you have any book suggestions!
+Shoot me an email!
+- Fear and Loathing in Las Vegas - Hunter S. Thompson

 ## Currently reading
 - [[Butter - Asako Yuzuki]]